zhenry9/mammoth-timers-guide/doc/source/intro/electronic-timing.rst

 In addition to the two electronic systems, a manual backup system must be used according to rule :term:`611.2.2`.
 This system consists of staff, normally volunteers, operating Time-of-Day stopwatches at the start and finish known as :ref:`Handtimers`.
 In the case of a failure of System A, a corrected impulse from system B can be used.
 In the case of a failure of both electronic timing systems the impulse is replaced from the hand times.
 This process is described in rule :term:`611.3.2.1` and in the :ref:`EET` section of this manual.

-The procedure for calculating replacement times from backup systems will be explained later in this book.